 .

-Our nearly 3-week itinerary through Eastern Europe took us through 4 countries: Serbia, Croatia, Montenegro and Bosnia Herzegovina.
+Our nearly 3-week itinerary through Eastern Europe took us through four countries: Serbia, Croatia, Montenegro, and Bosnia and Herzegovina.
+We covered 1,960 km in 18 days, with the first and last days set aside for airport transfers.

-The map below details our itinerary through the Balkans—Serbia, Montenegro, Croatia, and Bosnia-Herzegovina.
-Feel free to click and save it to your Google account for easy access when planning your own Eastern European adventure. our itinerary through the Balkans – Serbia, Montenegro, Croatia and Bosnia-Herzegovina, just click and save it to your Google account.
-When you plan your next trip to Eastern Europe, you already know where to start 😉
+The map below shows our itinerary through the Balkans (Serbia, Montenegro, Croatia, and Bosnia and Herzegovina).
+Feel free to click and save it to your Google account for easy access when planning your own Eastern European adventure.
+When you start planning your next trip to Eastern Europe, you’ll already have a great starting point 😉

 .